Pod-42/Capstone-Project/project_spec.md

 Required Features (Minimum Viable Product):

 - **User selects country of interest**
-- **When a country is selected, user then selects league and views all live games happebing or that recently happened**
+- **When a country is selected, the user then selects league and views all live games happening or that recently happened**

 Stretch Features:

-- **fill in here**
-- ...
+- Notifications for favorite team matches.
+- In-app live score predictions and betting odds.

 ### 2. Chosen API(s)

 - **list first API endpoint here**
   - football API
+    - Provides live score updates, fixture lists, and league standings.
 - ...

 ### 3. User Interaction